 AmcacheParser download guide: official sources, mirrors, and verification

-Official download sources#
+Official sources#

-# Run from an elevated PowerShell prompt
+# Run from elevated PowerShell

 New-Item -ItemType Directory -Path 'C:\Tools\ZTools' -Force | Out-Null